I am Riccardo

 as a full stack engineer at a consulting firm I juggled multiple projects for mid cap italian and french companies, notably:

-on this last project I got my first exposure to cloud computing and AWS, leading me to get certified and gain hands-on experience with key services like Route53, CloudWatch, S3, ECS, Lambda, RDS, Code Pipeline
+on this last project I got my first exposure to cloud computing and AWS, leading me to get certified and gain experience with services like Route53, CloudWatch, S3, ECS, Lambda, RDS

 we worked in a fairly autonomous environment where our team owned systems end-to-end, from infrastructure to production operations:

-working in a very diverse team, I grew both as a mentor to interns / juniors and as a mentee to experienced colleagues
+working in a diverse team helped me grow both as a mentor to juniors and a mentee to senior colleagues

 a small - and a bit outdated - artifact of my time there can be found here